-Dr. John D. Bower, a 1957 graduate of Lynchburg College, has given $250,000 to his alma mater to establish a scholarship for veterans.
+Dr. John D. Bower, a 1957 graduate of University of Lynchburg, has given $250,000 to his alma mater to establish a scholarship for veterans.
 Dr. Bower has also issued a challenge grant for veterans’ scholarship support, promising another $250,000 when donors match that amount.
-Lynchburg College will then create a veterans center at the College.
+University of Lynchburg will then create a veterans center at the College.

-Dr. Bower, a retired physician renowned for his pioneering work with kidney disease and dialysis, served for four years in the U.S. Navy before attending Lynchburg College.
+Dr. Bower, a retired physician renowned for his pioneering work with kidney disease and dialysis, served for four years in the U.S. Navy before attending University of Lynchburg.
 He graduated in 1957 after only two and a half years.

 LC President Kenneth Garren said, “Dr. Bower made a major contribution to the medical community through his extensive research and application of this research of the kidney.
-Now, he has made yet another major contribution through his financial gift, thus exhibiting his huge heart in support of our honored and worthy veterans who, by virtue of their devoted service to this country, have earned a tuition-free education at Lynchburg College.”
+Now, he has made yet another major contribution through his financial gift, thus exhibiting his huge heart in support of our honored and worthy veterans who, by virtue of their devoted service to this country, have earned a tuition-free education at University of Lynchburg.”

 The Dr. John D. Bower Veterans Scholarship Fund will provide annual scholarships to eligible veteran students with a 3.0 GPA or higher, with first preference to those pursing degrees in science at LC.